-This photo shows that the columns have been disassembled for display in Botanic Garden.
+The top photo shows that the columns have been disassembled for display in Botanic Garden.

+In 1977 the president of the Trinity River Authority declared that the dream of making the river navigable from the gulf to the Metroplex was “unrealistic.”
+But two years later Rich found another interest.
 In 1979, when Flemmons created the fictional Fort Worth Strangers baseball team, Rich, then seventy-seven years old, was drafted as team manager Leonard L. Leonard.

 Rich relished the new career, including his appearance on the CBS Evening News with Walter Cronkite:

 Rich may have been at heart a gypsy, a whiskered zephyr, but he did have one tradition: Every New Year’s Eve he became Father Time.
 At the stroke of midnight he strolled through the Star-Telegram newsroom ringing in the new year with a school bell that had belonged to his mother.
 One New Year’s Eve Rich was out of the country on assignment.
-It appeared that the tradition, alas, would be broken.
+It appeared that his tradition, alas, would not be upheld that year.
 At midnight a phone rang on the desk of night city editor Cal Sutton.
 Sutton answered the phone and heard a festive “Happy New Year!” followed by the clanging of a bell.
 It was Rich, of course, ringing “Feliz Año Nuevo” from Mexico City.

 Rich died in 1985.
 His official obituary in the Star-Telegram reveals little of a remarkable man.